cpacker/MemGPT/README.md

   view the current message log (see the contents of main context) /memory print the current contents of agent memory
-/pop
+/pop <count>
-  undo the last message in the conversation
-/heartbeat
-  send a heartbeat system message to the agent /memorywarning
+  undo the last messages in the conversation.
+It defaults to 3, which usually is one turn around in the conversation /retry pops the last answer and tries to get another one /heartbeat send a heartbeat system message to the agent /memorywarning